Tangy Mustard Salad Dressing

 Ingredients For Tangy Salad Dressing

-This recipe works with whatever you have on hand, but the better the ingredients, the better the dressing.
+This recipe works with whatever you have on hand, but the better the quality of the ingredients, the better the flavor of the dressing.

 • Stone ground mustard: The bold flavor and rustic texture of this variety of mustard gives this dressing its signature character.